When does Luke Littler play at the World Darts Championship?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Luke Littler is back and targeting a first PDC World Darts Championship after a breathtaking season.
+Luke Littler is on a roll and targeting a first PDC World Darts Championship after a breathtaking season.

 ‘The Nuke’ was upset by Luke Humphries in the final of the 2024 edition, sparking a blossoming rivalry between the pair, which could dominate the sport for years to come.